skesamsetty/sql-challenge/README.md

  - Department Employee : Holds the list of employees of each department.
  - Department Manager : Holds the managers of each department.

 To access the data from jupyter notebook, one needs configure username and password in a "config.py" file and save it in the folder "code".
-Just add 2 lines as below:
+Just add 2 lines as below to the config.py file:

     username='username'
     password='password'